uva/prog-betagamma/22 Text/25 Words/content.md

               only append to unique_words if it is not in there yet return all unique_words

-    * Return a sorted list of unqiue words.
+    * Return a sorted list of unique words.
 If you want to sort a list you can use the function `sorted()` in python:

           sorted_list = sorted(unsorted_list)